Albuquerque Distracted Driving Accident Attorney

 Video can provide some of the most compelling evidence in a distracted driving case.

-Footage may come from dashcams, traffic cams, or surveillance and security cameras from nearby businesses that had a view of the accident actually happening.
+Footage may come from dashcams, traffic cameras, or surveillance and security cameras from nearby businesses that viewed the accident as it was happening.

 If this footage shows that the at-fault driver was texting or preoccupied with other distracting activities, it can be indisputable proof of fault.